 She meets at least termly with the SENDCO to review and evaluate effectiveness of the schools' SEND provision and contribute to discussions about plans to develop and enhance this provision.

 The lead SEND governor will also ensure that updates on the quality and impact of SEND provision are regular items on the Governing Body cycle of meetings.

-Other key staff who are actively involved in supporting and coordinating SEN provision and part of our wider inclusion team include: Designated teacher for Safeguarding: Annie Mitchell Designated teacher for Looked After Children: Annie Mitchell Lead teacher for effective deployment of pupil premium funding and sports funding: Annie Mitchell / Fiona Lee / Sam Johnson Attendance Officer: Louise Stevenson Inclusion Manager: Fiona Lee Section 9: Monitoring and Evaluating SEND Provision The school undergoes an active process of continual review and analysis of outcomes for all pupils, including pupils with SEND.
+Other key staff who are actively involved in supporting and coordinating SEN provision and part of our wider inclusion team include:

+Designated teacher for Safeguarding: Karen Newsome

+Designated teacher for Looked After Children: Kirsty Wyatt/Karen Newsome

+Lead teacher for effective deployment of pupil premium funding: Karen Newsome

+Attendance Officer: Louise Stevenson

+Inclusion Manager: Karen Newsome

+Section 9: Monitoring and Evaluating SEND Provision

+The school undergoes an active process of continual review and analysis of outcomes for all pupils, including pupils with SEND.

 In evaluating the quality of the SEND provision the school will take into account a range of evidence including looking at the level of academic achievement of pupils with SEND in school compared to standards achieved pupils achieved with no SEND as well as comparison with pupils with similar starting points nationally.

 We also use other assessment measures which relate specifically to individual needs such as communication skills or personal resilience.

 We monitor the impact of additional and targeted interventions and collect the views from parents and pupils on the quality of provision offered.

-Reviewed September 2021 / Next review date September 2022 Case studies are also used as an evaluative tool to look at features of good practice where pupils have made good progress or to analyse what else is needed where progress is slow.
-Section 10: Managing Concerns about SEND Provision Parents/carers are encouraged to share any concerns they have about the quality and impact of SEN provision for their child at the earliest possible opportunity.
-In the first instance parents should speak to the class teacher with further discussions with the SENCO/Inclusion Manager and other senior leaders as required.
+Section 10: Managing Concerns about SEND Provision

+Parents/carers are encouraged to share any concerns they have about the quality and impact of SEND provision for their child at the earliest possible opportunity.
+In the first instance parents should speak to the class teacher with further discussions with the SENDCO/ Inclusion Manager and other senior leaders as required.

 Parents will be encouraged to seek advice and support from the local parent SEND Information Advice Service (SENDIAS) and Mediation services.
 This is an independent, impartial and confidential service.

 The school can also make arrangements for parents to discuss concerns with other key professionals such as the educational psychologist.

 If concerns are still unresolved parents will be asked to make a formal complaint and directed to the School Complaints Procedures on the website.

 Where the parental complaint is directly related to decisions around an EHC plan assessment of needs or provision this will be managed directly by the Croydon SEN team.
 Parents will be contacted directly to receive information about the mediation services available.

-Section 11: Anti Bullying We recognise that pupils with SEND are vulnerable to bullying and the impact that bullying can have on emotional health and wellbeing.
+Section 11: Anti Bullying

+We recognise that pupils with SEND are vulnerable to bullying and the impact that bullying can have on emotional health and wellbeing.
 All pupils with SEND have a named adult to report any incidents of bullying to.
 Through careful monitoring of bullying incidents and regular review of anti-bullying policies and practices with the school community we ensure our effectiveness in reducing and responding to bullying.

-Section 12: Disability Access Arrangements In compliance with the duties set out in the Equalities Act 2010 the school has an accessibility plan which outlines the actions we will take overtime to increase the accessibility of pupils.
+Section 12: Disability Access Arrangements

+In compliance with the duties set out in the Equalities Act 2010 the school has an accessibility plan which outlines the actions we will take overtime to increase the accessibility of pupils.

 This includes action to: